-Serbia mining: Reservoir Minerals strike a deal with Rio Tinto16.
-November 2015. / Mining
+Serbia mining: Reservoir Minerals strike a deal with Rio Tinto, Mining

 Reservoir Minerals junior mining company from Canada managed to attract another big company for its development projects in Serbia.
 After Freeport McMoraN joint development project Cukaru Peka, Reservoir will work with Rio Tinto which is also already active in Serbia Jadar Lithium project.